kuannie1/SoftSysHappyHedgehogs/README.md

 ### Description

 We made library for a webserver in C that handles requests, responses for a basic web app.
+We split this project into two main portions: structs to parse the HTTP traffic, and a wrapper for talking to the socket.

+### Background
+This is our first project for ENGR 3525: Software Systems.
+We wanted to work with servers, so we chose to develop a simple web server that handles HTTP requests.

-### Authors
+#### Authors
 Anne Ku: worked on ...
 Samuel Myers: worked on ...
 Serena Chen: worked on ...